 Some of the procedures performed during the IVF process, particularly egg retrieval and embryo transfer, are also known to cause cramping.
 So, difficult as it may be not to read into the cause of cramping, it is best for patients to view this mild discomfort as a normal part of the IVF process.

-Knowing that cramping is a common side effect of IVF does nothing to ease the discomfort that cramping may cause.
+Knowing that cramping and stomach pain is a common side effect of IVF does nothing to ease the discomfort that cramping may cause.
 Fortunately, there are steps that a patient can take to minimize pain when cramping strikes, including the following:

 - Use over-the-counter pain reliever that has been approved by the doctor

 - Rest a warm compress on the area of discomfort

 - Make sure you are getting enough fluids